A History of HMS TRACKER

 After a

-week in San Diego Tracker moved to San Pedro for the next five days, and
+week in San Diego TRACKER moved to San Pedro for the next five days, and

 opportunity was taken for the crew to experience Hollywood and film

 stars 'popped in' to visit the ship.
-By the end of January Tracker was
+By the end of January

 full of aircraft and passengers bound for Hawaii and US bases in the